-• • • al of the nomination of Mrs. Norman stone on the Advisory Council on
+• • nomination of Mrs. Norma Sulliv Advisory Council on Aging. an to fill the vacant position for the

 Action Requested: ☐ Information Only

 Attachments: None

 SUBJECT: GRAHAM COUNTY EXECUTIVE BOARD PRIVATE SECTOR

 REPRESENTATIVE

 As you are aware, our Executive Board must include private sector representation as a requirement of the Economic Development Administration.
 Per SEAGO's Bylaws, Private Sector Representatives are appointed from the nominations submitted by the Member Entity Representatives from each county area, and must represent a low income or minority group, or representative organization, or represent the principal economic interests in the region, such as, but not limited to business, industry, finance, utilities, education, the professions, agriculture, or labor.